-For most clients I see in my practice, problems with sleep are part of their problem, either a contributing factor or a resulting issue.
-Sleep is essential for us and has been sighted by scientists as the single most important factor in terms of our ability to be alert, resourceful and happy.
+For most clients I see in my practice, problems with sleep are part of their problem, being either a contributing factor or a resulting issue.
+Sleep is essential for us and has been cited by scientists as the single most important factor in terms of our ability to be alert, resourceful, and happy.
 When we sleep our body is regenerating, like a computer reboot.

 Useful tips for a better night’s sleep

-- Learn to relax – Easier said than done I know!
+- Learn to relax.
+Easier said than done, I know!
 Relaxation is a skill and takes practice.
 Connecting with nature is one good way to relax.

-- Avoid alcohol near bedtime as it does not provide a good quality of sleep – Many people have a drink in the evening to relax, but the resulting quality of sleep is not very good as your body is left with all the alcohol to process and it’s dehydrating so you do not wake feeling refreshed.
+- Avoid alcohol near bedtime as it does not provide a good quality of sleep.
+Many people have a drink in the evening to relax, but the resulting quality of sleep is not very good as your body is left with all the alcohol to process and it’s dehydrating so you do not wake feeling refreshed.
 If you do drink in the evening, stop a few hours before bedtime and have plenty of water before going to bed.

 - Do something that relaxes you for an hour or so before going to bed.
 No planning or working in bed.

-- Warm baths and milky drinks before bed do work – It’s medically proven.
+- Warm baths and milky drinks before bed do work.
+It’s medically proven.
 A bath an hour or so before bedtime leaves our bodies at the ideal temperature for sleep and milky drinks, because they are easy to digest and have a fat content, distract our bodies in processing so that we can wind down and drift off to sleep.

 If you have trouble sleeping – or know someone who has – this information from the Royal College of Psychiatrists may be helpful.
 It covers some common problems with sleep, as well as some more unusual ones.
 There are some simple tips on how to sleep better and how to decide if you need more help.

 Karen Meager is a UKCP registered psychotherapist and supervisor.
 She is a co-founder of Monkey Puzzle Training.